 The Antitrust Law has already addressed several of the most relevant shortcomings in antitrust enforcement in Argentina.
 However, since the creation of the National Competition Authority was delayed and, as a result, the entry into force of the pre-closing system was delayed as well, most of its more relevant changes have not been implemented yet.
 If the Draft Bill is passed during 2021, effective progress towards the creation of the National Competition Authority and the implementation of the suspensive merger control regime will have occurred.
 In addition, the issuance of the final document of the Guidelines for the Concept of Merger Notification and the Guidelines for Leniency are expected.

 Finally, it also remains to be seen how the Antitrust Commission will continue the investigation into the emblematic Notebooks case.

 At the present time, one of the main priorities is to see whether the Draft Bill is approved by Congress during its extraordinary sessions, as scheduled.
 If so, the National Competition Authority and the suspensive system will be implemented during 2021, which will have a direct effect on notifications.

 Great strides have been made over the past years, while great challenges remain ahead.

 1 Miguel del Pino and Santiago del Río are partners at Marval, O'Farrell & Mairal.
-The authors would like to thank Victoria María Battipiedi for her assistance on this chapter.
+The authors would like to thank Paloma Tacchella and Franco Nigro for their assistance on this chapter.